JosephBorodach/KCapital/README.md

 ## Class Outline
 ### AlpacaAPI
-- The program defines the AlpacaAPI class which contains several instances of various AlpacaEndpoints and AlpacaWebsockets to interface with Alpaca.
-These endpoints allow the user to perform various operations such as retrieving account information, submitting orders, managing positions and assets, accessing market data, etc.
+- Contains several instances of various AlpacaEndpoints and AlpacaWebsockets to interface with Alpaca.
+- These endpoints allow the user to perform various operations such as retrieving account information, submitting orders, managing positions and assets, accessing market data, etc.
 - The program uses the OkHttp library to create and send HTTP requests to the Alpaca API.
-The program uses the slf4j library for logging purposes.
+- The program uses the slf4j library for logging purposes.
 - The program also uses properties specified in the alpaca.properties file (or their associated defaults) to instantiate a new AlpacaAPI object.
 - There are two constructors for the AlpacaAPI class: one that uses properties specified in the alpaca.properties file and another that takes in the key ID and secret key as parameters.